 Setting time is not accelerated and will need a good 24 hours before unmolding.

 Rapidset Cementall is a brand name for a quickset concrete.
 This mix acts quite differently as it sets really quickly (5 minutes) and can be unmolded in 1 hour.
 I love this mix since I am impatient, but also because it is super strong!
 I experimented and have used it at 1/8″ thick with good strength (obviously not walking on) as it my LEAF COASTERS.
 This mix can be used at different consistencies such as pourable or thicker malleable concrete.
 This pourability has allowed the ‘slush pouring’ of the CUTE HEADS and the TIN CANS, and even the EGGS.
-Thicker use has allowed the sculpting of the LEAF CIRCLES and the hilarious SMILING STONES.
+Thicker use has allowed the sculpting of the LEAF CIRCLES and the hilarious SMILING STONES and LARGE FACE SCULPTURE.
 Even the GEODES and GEODE LAMP used this mix!

 There is something about this mix that does make the end product much finer though, as there are many additives to set it quick and add that strength.
 If you like the more rough industrial look this concrete has less of that since the aggregates are very very (powdered sugar-like) fine.
 Those are decisions you have to make.
 It is also more expensive due to those ingredients.

 Sakrete Top’N Bond is a form of a patching concrete which makes it adhere to existing concrete.
 It is sometimes called vinyl patch as there are added polymers.
 It has a good strength at minimal thickness and also some has malleability.
 The final product does have the coarser texture since there is sand in the mix.
 It has a medium setting time so it worked well for the GIANT ORBS since they are worked in stages.

 “What do I need to Work with concrete?”